drivera27/Coffee-Pricing-Project/README.md

 The dataset contains 5 tables, including product details, information on customers, and orders placed from 2023-2025.

 The tables were relatively tidy and required minimal cleaning.
-Some orders had null values for revenue, but because of the existing `Price` and `Quantity` columns, I was able to create a new column in SQL and recalculate the revenue.
+However, some orders had null values for revenue.
+I was able to clean the data and fill in any missing revenue values by calculating it in SQL using the existing `Price` and `Quantity` columns.

 Files including the original data and modifications made can be found [here](https://github.com/drivera27/Coffee-Pricing-Project/tree/b58762adf190c7f360547d256b55b54e9fe3ed19/data).
 The SQL queries used to pull from these tables can be found [here](https://github.com/drivera27/Coffee-Pricing-Project/blob/b58762adf190c7f360547d256b55b54e9fe3ed19/coffee_query.sql).